 Between 2016 and 2018 Andrew has been representing the defendant in a long running breach of fiduciary duty action in the Chancery Division.
 Following two adverse judgments against the defendant in 2012 and 2015, Andrew was instructed in late 2016.
 He then initiated and led a number of successful challenges to the claimant’s case.
 The claimant had made further serious allegations against the defendant seeking a new account.
 It was forced to withdraw them shortly before the hearing and conceded that it should pay the defendant his indemnity costs.
 The claimant was ordered to make an immediate payment.

-In his work Andrew has gained considerable experience in railway, aviation and marine accidents.
+In the course his work, Andrew has gained valuable experience of the issues arising in transportation accidents, rail, road, marine and aviation.
 As a life long sailor he has a particular interest in navigation.

-Andrew is an accredited mediator and has mediated and arbitrated a number of substantial claims.
+Andrew is an accredited mediator and has appeared in a number of commercial arbitrations.

-Andrew Prynne is ranked as a leading silk in the fields of: Consumer/Product Liability, Health and Safety, Personal injury and Insurance and Reinsurance.
+Andrew Prynne has been ranked as a leading silk in the fields of: Consumer/Product Liability, Health and Safety, Personal Injury and Insurance and Reinsurance.